bielern/svelte-patent-cockpit/article/ARTICLE.md

 But the general login flow would work even if the client would have switched off Javascript.
-Also, note that you navigate using simple `<a>` links instead of dedicated `<Link>` components like for Next.js or Remix.
+Also, note that you navigate using simple `<a>` links instead of dedicated `<Link>` components like in Next.js or Remix.

 ![The login screen](./pc-svelte-login.png)